HarshitaKAM/SER502-Language-Design/README.md

 ## Running the tests

-To run the test cases, execute the program multiple times with the following commands:
+To run the test cases, execute the program multiple times with the following commands given to the Prolog terminal:

 ```
 main("Test1.hbsm", Output).